lewishowles/components/src/components/form/form-input/form-input.md

 `form-input` is an extension of the standard `input` tag, with a consistent design and baked-in accessibility features.

-## Model

-The model value is the current value of the field.

 ## Slots

 ### `default`